Xi gets second term with powerful ally as VP

 The National People’s Congress has widely expanded Xi’s already considerable authority during its annual session, adding his name to the constitution and lifting the two five-year term limit for the presidency and vice presidency.

-Xi received a standing ovation after winning all 2,970 votes.
-Only one delegate voted against Wang’s appointment, with 2,969 in favour.
+Xi received a standing ovation after winning all 2,970 votes for the presidency and Central Military Commission chairman.
 In 2013, Xi had received 2,952 votes, with one against and three abstentions, a 99.86 percent share.

 As part of the package of constitutional amendments, Xi and Wang for the first time took the oath of office by pledging allegiance to the constitution.
-Xi put his left hand on a red-covered book containing the constitution, and raised his right fist to take his oath.
+Xi put his left hand on a red-covered book containing the charter, and raised his right fist to take his vow.

+“I pledge loyalty to the constitution of the People’s Republic of China” Xi recited, vowing to “strenuously struggle to build a rich, strong, democratic and civilized” country.

-Elevating Wang allows Xi to keep a formidable ally by his side, as China’s most powerful leader since Mao Zedong cements his authority and sets his sights on a possible lifelong tenure.
+Elevating Wang allows Xi to keep a formidable ally by his side, as China’s most powerful leader since Mao Zedong cements his authority and sets his sights on a possible lifelong tenure—a move that has drawn criticism online.

 Wang, 69, stepped down from the Communist Party’s ruling council in October under informal retirement rules.

-But he has kept a prominent profile, sitting at the same table as the seven members of the Politburo Standing Committee during the public sessions of the National People’s Congress.
+But he has kept a prominent profile, sitting at the same table as the seven members of the Politburo Standing Committee during the public sessions of the National People’s Congress while receiving fervent applause from the delegates as he voted.

 Wang’s appointment shows that “he’s a really important political advisor,” said Kerry Brown, director of the Lau China Institute at King’s College London.

-“He’s a very capable politician, so it make sense he would still be around,” Brown told AFP, noting that “it also shows we’re in an unconventional time in Chinese politics.”
+“He’s a very capable politician, so it makes sense he would still be around,” Brown told Agence France-Presse, noting that “it also shows we’re in an unconventional time in Chinese politics.”

-Xi’s real power stems from his title as general secretary of the Communist Party, but analysts say Wang could provide extra heft to his presidency, even though the vice president has largely been a ceremonial post.
+Xi’s real power stems from his title as general secretary of the Communist Party, but analysts say Wang could provide extra heft to his presidency, even though the vice president has largely been a ceremonial post in the past.

 Xi is keeping Wang by his side because of his “talent and ability,” according to Hua Po, an independent Chinese political commentator.